 City of Kansas City, MO

 Kansas City is located in Platte County in Missouri.
 The median income is $45,150 and the median home value is $136,100.
-The unemployment rate is 10.92% compared to 7.9% for the U.S. as a whole.
-Workers commute an average of 21.3 minutes each day.
-The population is 59.8% White, 29.8% Black, 0.5% American Indian, 2.5% Asian, and 7.4% identify as some other race or ethnicity.
-For more on the schools, healthcare, and getting around in Kansas City, see each of the tabs below.
-For those people interested in the walkability of a community, Kansas City has a Walk Score® of 32.
+The unemployment rate is 10.92% compared to the 6.1% unemployment rate for the United States (as of August 2014).
+Workers commute an average of 21.3 minutes to work each day.
+The population is 60% White, 30% Black, 2% Asian.
+0% of residents are of Hispanic or Latino origin.
+8% identify as another race or ethnicity, or two or more races.
+For more on schools, business, and healthcare in Kansas City, see each of the tabs to the leftabove.
+Walkability can be a key driver of the overall livability of a community.
+Kansas City has a Walk Score® of 32.

 Median Household Income$45,150